 |Opera||Select View > Zoom.
 You then have range of percentages to choose from.
 Opera scales everything on the page, not just text, so images will also increase in size as you increase the zoom factor.|

 |Safari (Mac OS)||Select View.
 You can then opt to make text bigger or make text smaller.
 Safari cannot resize images.|

 Note that the same browser product can behave differently on different platforms.
 For example, Internet Explorer on an Apple device can scale images, whereas the Windows version cannot.
 Check with your supplier for details.

-Some content on this site that cannot be accessed by the deaf or hard of hearing, namely embedded videos and audio clips.
+Some content on this site cannot be accessed by the deaf or hard of hearing, namely some older embedded videos without subtitles.
 This content is mostly supplementary to the pages it appears on.
 Most of the videos we embed are our own, and we can provide transcripts on application by email.
 Text versions of the audio files are not available.

 This site can be fully navigated without the use of a mouse.
 Keyboard access is supported by using standard shortcut techniques, and the entire site may be fully accessed using any voice-controlled computer and web browser.

 Cognitive and neurological.

 The layout of this site is uniform on all pages.
 The main menu is structured identically on all pages.

 This site doesn’t contain animated images or flashing text.